animal-tree/Writing-stuff/Stuff67-Lorentz-disproof.md

 ### Definitions

 $T$: The Lorentz transformation time equation: transforms the time of one coordinate system to that of another.
+The velocity in the third component corresponds to the relative velocity of the latter coordinate system to the former.

 $v^{(i,j)}$: The velocity of coordinate system $j$ in coordinate system $i$.